Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 • Add on top of all of that, the backlog of new applications, data integrations, and stuff that your business users want your organization to have done yesterday.

 Given these circumstances, change would be considered a welcome relief.
-Except, to get to optimal efficiency, you have to go through the valley of inefficiency and through forests of double work to get there.
+Except, to get to optimal efficiency, you have to go through the valley of inefficiency.
+Also, you need to go through forests of double work to get there.

 You don’t get to take advantage of the relief of perfectly running equipment, streamlined operations, and satisfied users without running the gauntlet of despair.

-2. You certainly don’t know every relationship and deep level dependency.
+You certainly don’t know every relationship and deep-level dependency.
 Someone somewhere made some non-logical changes in your IT environment.
 Your job is to find it before it finds your project timeline.

-4. Think you have service management challenges now, just wait until you start moving and changing everything.
-Fact is that when you redline your team to work through the transformation while simultaneously managing the existing patch-work environment and the same band-aid short-cuts get implemented into the new supposedly improved environment.
+Think you have service management challenges now, just wait until you start moving and changing everything.
+The fact is that redlining your team to work through the transformation while simultaneously managing the existing patchwork environment results in implementing the same band-aid shortcuts into the new supposedly improved environment.

-5. How do you know the resources you plan to use actually have time to be used?
+How do you know the resources you plan to use actually have time to be used?
 A lot of assumptions go into a project resource plan.
 If you don’t have clarity to who does what, how long it takes, and what else that you are really asking in terms of timing; your results are only as good as your assumptions.
-Actually, a major point of delay in projects is the under-forecasting of resources required to move along the critical path.
+Misjudging resource needs is a major cause of delays, often overlooked in change management planning.

-6. How will you know if things are going according to plan before it’s too late to fix it?
-It is almost counter-intuitive how little this actually gets implemented, but the best time to add structure is when your team is overloaded with doing the project and maintaining the environment.
-Implementing proper structure in terms of configuration, change, incident, and other service management processes as part of the transformation project is the best way to maintain control over the project in an overload situation.
+Implementing this is almost counter-intuitive.
+However, the best time to add structure is when your overloaded team is working on the project and maintaining the environment.
+Implementing proper structure in terms of configuration management, change management, incident management, and other service management processes is essential.
+This is the best way to maintain control over the project in an overload situation.
+It is particularly as part of the transformation project.

 So, where does this leave you in terms of recommendations?